Rich Ellerson: Army

 In his first season at the helm Ellerson's team finished the season with a 5–7 record.
 Going into the final game of the season against Navy, a win would have placed Army in the EagleBank Bowl, their first bowl berth since the 1996 Independence Bowl.
 They would lose to rival Navy by a score of 17–3.
 In his second season, Ellerson continued to turn around the Army football program.
 In 2010, he led Army to a 7–6 record, its first winning season since 1996, and an invitation to and victory in the 2010 Armed Forces Bowl, the program's first bowl win since 1985.
 The progress had Ellerson as one of the ten finalists for the 2010 Liberty Mutual Coach of the Year.
 The 2011 campaign for Army was not as successful as the previous two seasons.
 Facing a schedule with eight bowl-eligible teams and four home games, the Black Knights faltered to a 3–9 season that was plagued with injuries to key players.
 The fourth year under Ellerson's tenure ended with a 2–10 record, however it did feature wins against a BCS Conference opponent in Boston College as well as Ellerson's first victory in a Commander-in-Chief's Trophy game over Air Force.
 After a loss to Navy in December 2013, Army administration fired Ellerson.

 Jacksonville

-In January 2016, Ellerson was hired as Jacksonville University’s defensive coordinator under head coach Ian Shields, who was Ellerson’s offensive coordinator at Army.
+In January 2016, Ellerson was hired as Jacksonville University’s defensive coordinator under head coach Ian Shields, who was Ellerson's offensive coordinator at Army.
+Ellerson was let go after his defense gave up 31 points per game and 391 yards per game (186 yards rushing per game) during the 2016 season.